grpc/grpc.github.io/docs/tutorials/basic/java.md

 $ cd grpc-java/examples
 ```

-You also should have the relevant tools installed to generate the server and client interface code - if you don't already, follow the setup instructions in [the Java quick start guide](/docs/installation/java.html).
+You also should have the relevant tools installed to generate the server and client interface code - if you don't already, follow the setup instructions in [the Java README](https://github.com/grpc/grpc-java/blob/master/README.md).

 ## Defining the service